||Out-of-State Certification Requirements

 - A photocopy of a valid AZ IVP fingerprint card or a photocopy of your valid AZ fingerprint clearance card

-- Official transcripts - Bachelor's or more advanced degree from an accreditied institution
+- Official transcripts - Bachelor's or more advanced degree from an accredited institution

 - A valid comparable out-of-state teaching certificate from any other state in the United States.
-Submit a notorized photocopy of the certificate
+Submit a notarized photocopy of the certificate

 - Professional Knowledge Exam (NES Assessment of Professional Knowledge OR a passing score on the appropriate AEPA Professional Knowledge exam.

 - If applicable, submit appropriate documentation to qualify for exam waiver(s)-information can be downloaded from the AZ Department of Education website.

 - Official transcripts of all college coursework and degrees (official transcripts will be accepted from the applicant.)

 - Copy of current/expired, out-of-state or out-of-country teaching license.

 - Documentation (copies of the fingerprint card and application for the background check) that the required background checks have been started.
 An educator's license will not be issued until the applicant has cleared background checks conducted by the Arkansas State Police and the Federal Bureau of Investigations.

 - All out-of-country applicants must have their credentials (degree, license) evaluated by one of the approved private evaluation agencies located in the United States.

 - A one-year, non-renewable provisional educator's license will be available for applicants with a current/expired out-of-state or out-of-country license, but who lack the required testing, the three hour Arkansas History course, or cannot document three years of teaching experience.